-Seabirds have evolved different ways of catching and consuming their prey (fish and other marine organisms), from diving at great speeds, to skimming and dipping the surface, to using their wings to create a 'fishing net' effect.
+Seabirds have evolved different ways of catching and consuming their prey (fish and other marine organisms), from diving at great speeds,

 However, as nurdles, and other types plastic, pollute our seas, the health of thousands of species is affected - usually by ingestion, entanglement or suffocation.
 More seabirds are ingesting nurdles and other microplastics by accident, whether they have mistaken plastic for prey, or they ingest plastic that their prey has already ingested - it is hard to escape!